 Who are the Governors?

-The governing board is made up of a team of dedicated governors who are committed to ensuring that Mrs Bland’s children attend a successful school which provides them with a good, well-balanced education in a safe and nurturing environment.
-The board’s priority is always to ensure that children are safe and happy at school and governors visit the school regularly to experience the learning environment for themselves.
+The governing board is made up of a team of dedicated governors who are committed to ensuring that children at both schools are provided with a good, well-balanced education in a safe and nurturing environment.
+The board’s priority is always to ensure that children are safe and happy at school and governors visit the schools regularly to experience the learning environment for themselves.

-Governors are elected or appointed for a four year term in accordance with our Instrument of Government dated 30 December 2014 which was approved by West Berkshire Council and is shown below.
+Governors are elected or appointed for a four-year term in accordance with our Instrument of Government dated 18 October 2023, which was approved by West Berkshire Council and is shown below.

 Our instrument of Government states that our governing body should consist of: